d180cf/tsumego.js/src/README.md

 In this example if white is the ko master and it has just captured the black stone, black cannot recapture it back.
 However black can pass and then white will pass too.
 Now black can remove all ko treats and recapture the white stone because after passing the local history of moves is reset.
 However white won't be able to recapture the stone back because it doesn't have ko treats anymore, so black wins.

-This won't be the case if white had infinitely many ko treats.
-This is the case when there is a double ko elsewhere on the board and black cannot remove that double ko:
+This won't be the case if white had infinitely many ko treats, e.g. when there is a double ko elsewhere on the board:

 <img src="https://rawgit.com/d180cf/tsumego.js/master/docs/pics/double-ko.svg#1" height="200pt" />